pepstock-org/Charba/README.md

 ### Fixed Bugs

  * [#87](https://github.com/pepstock-org/Charba/issues/87): remove check, which tested if the epoch must be greater than 1, when dates are managed.
 Thanks @Speykious.
  * [#88](https://github.com/pepstock-org/Charba/issues/88): add `register` method to `GlobalPlugin` class to inject and register CHART.JS plugins not included in this library.
 Thanks @Speykious.
+ * [#89](https://github.com/pepstock-org/Charba/issues/89): change the generic type from `Date` to `Object` for `MinMaxCallback` instance on time and time series axes.
+In this way the callback can return also a `Number` (i.e. a double) in order to be more precise when zooming.
+Thanks @Speykious.

 License
 -------